ackertyson/dock-ops/README.md

 `docker attach --sig-proxy=false`

-Note that the `sig-proxy` option means you can use `Ctrl-C` to detach without stopping the container.
+Note that the `sig-proxy` option means you can use `Ctrl-c` to detach without stopping the container.

 *Completions: currently running containers*